-8. CONFIDENTIALITY
+4.8.
+Confidentiality

 To the extent permitted by law, all disclosure forms, conflict management plans, and related information will be confidential.
-However, the Institution may be required to make make such information available to the PHS Awarding Component and/or HHS, to a requestor of information concerning financial conflict of interest related to PHS funding or to the primary entity who made the funding available to the Institution, if requested or required.
+However, the Institution may be required to make such information available to the PHS Awarding Component and/or United States Health and Human Services Department (HHS), to a requestor of information concerning financial conflict of interest related to PHS funding or to the primary entity who made the funding available to the Institution, if requested or required.
 If the Institution is requested to provide disclosure forms, conflict management plans, and related information to an outside entity, the Investigator will be informed of this disclosure.